ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/dbaas_cli.md

 {:note: .note}
 {:important: .important}

-# {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_postgresql_full}} CLI plug-in
+# {{site.data.keyword.ihsdbaas_postgresql_full}} CLI plug-in
 {: #dbaas_cli_plugin}

-Use the {{site.data.keyword.cloud}} {{site.data.keyword.ihsdbaas_postgresql_full}} CLI plug-in to show information about your cluster, databases, users, and nodes, and to list and download log files.
+Use the {{site.data.keyword.cloud}} {{site.data.keyword.ihsdbaas_postgresql_full}} CLI plug-in to get information about your cluster, databases, users, and nodes, and to list and download log files.
 {: shortdesc}

 ## Prerequisites
 {: #prerequisites_dbaas_cli_plugin}

-- Install the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cloud-cli-getting-started). {{site.data.keyword.cloud_notm}} CLI requires Java SDK 1.7.0.
+- Install the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started). {{site.data.keyword.cloud_notm}} CLI requires Java SDK 1.7.0.
 The prefix for running commands by using the {{site.data.keyword.cloud_notm}} CLI is `ibmcloud`.
-In the terminal, you are notified when updates to the `ibmcloud` CLI and plug-ins are available.
+In the terminal, you're notified when updates to the `ibmcloud` CLI and plug-ins are available.
 Be sure to keep your CLI up-to-date so that you can use all the available commands and flags.

-- Install the {{site.data.keyword.ihsdbaas_postgresql_full}} CLI plug-in.
-You can see [Installing the DBaaS CLI plug-in](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-install-dbaas-cli-plugin) for reference.
-If you want to view the current version of your {{site.data.keyword.ihsdbaas_postgresql_full}}
-CLI plug-in, run `ibmcloud plugin show dbaas-cli`.
+- Install the [DBaaS CLI plug-in](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-install-dbaas-cli-plugin#dbaas_cli_instr).
+If you want to view the current version of your DBaaS CLI plug-in, run `ibmcloud plugin show dbaas-cli`.

 ## CLI plug-in usage command
 {: #plugin_use}